xaviermd/SqueezeVsAlex/README.md

 # SqueezeNet vs AlexNet
-_Size isn't everything, it's what you can do with it that counts_
+_Size isn't everything, it's what you can do with it that counts._